-My passion for this art form has taken me around the UK and Europe, across the United States, to India, and Japan where I was described as the world’s foremost gift wrapping expert.
-What an honour.
-So too was an invitation to train the Prime Minister’s staff at 10 Downing Street.
+My work has taken me around the UK, to Eastern and Western Europe, across the United States and to South and East Asia, including Japan where I was described as the world’s foremost gift wrapping expert.
+What an honour!
+So too was an invitation to train the British Prime Minister’s staff at 10 Downing Street.

-I offer training courses, workshops, seminars and demonstrations for corporate and private clients around the UK and overseas.
-Recent clients include the Harry Potter Shop at King’s Cross, the WI, Highgrove, home of the Prince of Wales and P&O Cruises.
+In addition to my gift wrapping and gift basket DVDs I also offer training courses, workshops, seminars and demonstrations and consultancy services for corporate and private clients around the UK and overseas including Selfridges, The Royal Albert Hall, Royal Mail, Glaxosmithkline, HBO, Parfums Christian Dior, Sotheby’s New York, Kelly Hoppen, the Harry Potter Shop at King’s Cross, the WI and Highgrove, home of the Prince of Wales.

 I have operated gift wrapping services in several locations.
 In Hamleys toy store in London my way of wrapping a teddy bear proved so popular that customers started buying them so they could have the wrap!
 The prize for the oddest item to be wrapped goes to a box of Kleenex at Heathrow Airport.
 The reason why it was wrapped would not be out of place in a thriller!

 I design and create wrapped ‘gifts’ for a variety of projects.
-Two of the most challenging involved working with the director Daniel Barber on campaigns for VISA.
+Two of the most challenging involved working on campaigns for VISA.
 Wrapping a shoe while retaining its shape stands out as do the mugs for the winter Olympics.
-I thought I was being so witty wrapping them with a feather trim around the top to look like fur.
-I forgot that the scene involved four burly skaters.
-Oops!